MacPat/homebridge-tcl-home/README.md

 ## Supported Devices

+Changed to also support Heating, Fan speed control and vertical swing.
+Device now recognised as Heater Cooler instead of Thermostat.
+Specifically adjusted for and tested with TCL TAC-18CHSD/XA71I
 Currently tested and working with:
-- TCL P09F4CSW1K Portable Air Conditioner
+- TCL TAC-18CHSD/XA71I split Air Conditioner
 - Maybe other TCL Home app connected A/Cs (may require configuration)

 ## Features